Sundial cartoon. A sundial is a solar powered clock

 A cartoon about 3D printing (additive manufacturing).

-I’m sure that 3D technology must have existed for a few years before I drew this cartoon, but possibly only in research labs and places that were experimenting with early prototypes of 3D printers.
+I’m sure that 3D technology must have existed for a few years before I drew this cartoon, but possibly mainy in research labs and places that were experimenting with early prototypes of 3D printers.
 3D printing definitely wasn’t in the zeitgeist.

 Gardening cartoon.
 Relaxing in the garden – using a wheelbarrow as a chair